 by Steven M. Bragg

-It’s not a book for beginner, but for those who are already practicing bookkeeping professionally.
+It’s not a book for beginners but for those already practicing bookkeeping professionally.

 So if you are a beginner, do not start with this book.
-However, if you are an integral part of a team and doing bookkeeping on a regular basis, then this is the book that can guide you and help you become a better book-keeper.
+However, if you are an integral part of a team and do bookkeeping regularly, this book can guide you and help you become a better bookkeeper.
 Every bookkeeper knows the feeling of being compared with a data entry operator.
-This book will help you understand your tasks and make you feel important about your job.
-This is an excellent book if you want to go in advanced level and understand the pros and cons of bookkeeping.
-Readers have not only liked this book so much, they also use this book for reference and for creating SOP (standard operating procedures) manuals.
+This book will help you understand your tasks and feel important about your job.
+It is an excellent book if you want to go to an advanced level and understand the pros and cons of bookkeeping.
+Readers have not only liked this book so much, but they also use it for reference and for creating SOP manuals.

-- You will not only learn the rules of thumbs that you can apply quickly, you will also learn practical techniques to analyse, evaluate, and solve daily issues in bookkeeping and accounting.
+• You will not only learn the rules of thumb that you can apply quickly, but you will also learn practical techniques to analyze, evaluate, and solve daily issues in bookkeeping and accounting.

-- In this age of constant change, this top bookkeeping book will help you pinpoint what you should look for, what to solve, and how to solve them.
+• This book will help you pinpoint what you should look for, what to solve, and how to solve them in this age of constant change.

-- Along with that you will get loads of examples, ratios, charts and explanations.
+• You will also get loads of examples, ratios, charts, and explanations.

 #9 – Bookkeeping Basics: What Every Nonprofit Bookkeeper Needs to Know